 The Legend Lives On

-While he’s gone though, he’s not forgotten.
-And my favourite part of the Harry story though takes us far from Coober Pedy to prove it.
+While Harry is gone though, he’s not forgotten.
+And my favourite part of the Arvid Blumenthal story takes us far from Coober Pedy to prove it.

 Back in Harry’s home town of Dundaga in Latvia, close to the castle that brings many tourists to the town, there’s a 2-tonne statue of a saltwater crocodile that baffles a lot of those same tourists.
 It’s for Harry.